paolourgesi/PointCloud_Reconstruction_Completion/README.md

 # PointCloud_Reconstruction_Completion
 Unsupervised Point-Cloud Reconstruction and Completion

-The original code, published on Jan 16, is named "code" The most recent code, instead, is an improvement
+The original code, published on Jan 16, is named "code".

+The most recent code, instead, is an improvement

 This project is also visible on Google Colab, at the following link: